Digital Printing How to use our digital printing resources

 Support Requests for Large Format Plotters: For best results, support requests should be submitted within 24 hours of any failed print job.
 Send support request emails to both Jeff and Don.

 Credit within the large format plotting system can be given for any failed print job where no paper, ink or toner was expended.
-This credit is applied toward future self-service plots only and cannot be applied toward full-service printing.
+This credit is applied toward future self-service plots only.
 Money cannot be refunded to users’ VolCard accounts.